Carolyn Gage

 PictureSarah Purser, Irish lesbian artist and contemporary, wearing a pince-nez

 Now, there is one small signifier: the pince-nez glasses.
 In 1885 ladies preferred the lorgnette, a pair of glasses with a long handle that could be held in front of one’s eyes.
 The lorgnette was impractical for reading anything more taxing than the hallmark on the bottom of a china cup.
-That Jeanette has pince-nez indicates that she does close work (writing, reading, or painting) for extended periods of time.
+That Jeanna has pince-nez indicates that she does close work (writing, reading, or painting) for extended periods of time.
 It’s a mark of professionalism, and, of course, comme les garçons.

 But there is something else.
-Jeanna is sitting for this portrait, because Berthe has been sick, too sick to paint, and this is a project that has revived her interest in painting.
+Jeanna is sitting for this portrait, because Berthe has been sick, too sick to work, and this is a project that has revived her interest in painting.
 And so, Jeanna is wearing tight, expensive, and uncomfortable clothing, as a concession to her long-distance lover who believes that a bourgeois portrait is all it will take to bring acceptance and recognition to an obvious lesbian.
 Jeanna’s face, full of tenderness, fatigue, and resignation, says it all.
 She is indulging her lover.

 Picture